billy-le/fullstack-workshop/step-09/README.md

 4. Now let's go make that collection and insert our first document!
 After our `console.log()` statement, type in the following:

     ```
-    const collection = client.db('todoApp').collection('todoList');
+    const collection = client.db('todoApp').collection('todoItem');

-    collection.insert({
+    collection.insert(
-      todoItem: {
+      {
         title: 'finish workshop',
         completed: false,
       }
-    });
+    );

     client.close();
     ```

 5. Let's break this part down.
-The first thing is we are storing the reference to our collection called 'todoList' inside of a database called 'todoApp'.
+The first thing is we are storing the reference to our collection called 'todoItem' inside of a database called 'todoApp'.
 We did this all in one line using the `client` object that was passed as a parameter from the `.connect()` function.

 6. After creating the collection, we are now ready to insert / add our first document.
 We called `collection.insert()` that takes an object as an argument.
 This object we passed in is our model for our todoItem!
 It has a title as a string value and completed as our boolean value.